How do I become a volunteer with DNERR?

 Saturday, April 1, 2017 9 - 11 a.m.

 Saturday, April 1, 2017 2 - 4 p.m.

 Thursday, April 6, 2016 6 - 8 p.m.

 To register for a training visit our event page, all attendees must

 pre-register for the training.

 3) Select the dates you want to volunteer.

 Volunteers will then be asked to select their preferred survey dates through an online registration system so that we can fairly distribute survey night and beach assignments.
 The online registration link will be made available after the trainings have ended to past volunteers that would like to participate again and to new volunteers that have attended a training.
 After you provide your preferred survey dates we will contact you to let you know which ones we will need your help with.
-The 2016 survey dates can be found here.
+The 2017 survey dates and times are now available.